PacketFlow-Networking/PacketFlow/backend/persistence/README.md

 python main.py
 ```

-The database file `ainetui.db` will be created automatically in the backend folder.
+The database file `packetflow.db` will be created automatically in the backend folder.

 ### Query Stored Events via REST API